faizanabidnaqvi/altinndocs/docs/usable-endpoints-1.md

 #### SMSPin

-This seems to be the correct method to use to send an SMS to the user which we can.
-AltinnPin above seems to be a pin code retrieved through other means we are not sure of (this is most likely a letter).
+This seems to be the correct method to use to send an SMS to the user which we can use.
+AltinnPin above seems to be a pin code retrieved through a letter.

 If no phone number is found, we get an error.